clifgriffin/simple-ldap-login/readme.txt

 Tested up to: 2.7-rc1
 Stable tag: 1.1

 Super simple implementation of adLDAP with Wordpress!
-Authenticates wordpress users against LDAP.
-That's all there is to it.
+Authenticates wordpress users accounts against LDAP user accounts with the same username.
+That's all there is to it!

 == Description ==
 **If you have used this plugin (successfully or unsuccessfully), please visit the plugin homepage and leave feedback.
 Or you can e-mail me at webmaster[at]clifgriffin.com.
 Doing so will contribute to the future of this plugin and help me help others who may be experiencing problems.**

 Having a single login for every service is a must in large organizations.
 This plugin is a *extremely* simple!
-It redefines the wp_authenticate function and adds a simple hook to adLDAP.
+It authenticates your wordpress username against LDAP using the same username.
+It does this by redefining the wp_authenticate function and adding a simple hook to adLDAP.
 The logic goes like this:

 * If wordpress login fails, try adLDAP.
 * If adLDAP succeeds, login.
 * Else, fail.

+**Your WordPress usernames MUST be the same as your LDAP usernames for this to work!**

 = Background =